nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 minimises the amount of time the app is paused.

 The **Epsilon Garbage Collector** doesn't actually collect any garbage.
-Thus apps can only allocate memory on the heap, but it is never deleted.
+Thus, apps can only allocate memory on the heap, but it is never deleted.
 It's used for low latency apps where developers are well aware of the memory consumption.
 It's also useful for short lived jobs where the upper limit of allocated memory is small.

 The **Z Garbage Collector (ZGC)** runs an analysis of the heap known as marking.
-For each object reference ZGC stores the object state (e.g. ready for collection, or being relocated) in unused bits of the reference itself - a technique known as colouring.
+For each object reference, ZGC stores the object state (e.g. ready for collection, or being relocated) in unused bits of the reference itself - a technique known as colouring.